Edgar Graham Daylight

-- Current positions: guest lecturer at KU Leuven in the history of computer science, post-doc researcher at Siegen University and member of the HaPoC Council (both since October 2017), and now also affiliated with Lille University (since April 2019).
+- Current positions: guest lecturer at KU Leuven in the history of computer science (since early 2017), post-doc researcher at Siegen University and member of the HaPoC Council (both since October 2017), and now also affiliated with Lille University (since April 2019).

-The incentive for this blog in my words:
+The main incentive for this blog in my words:

 Just as an extensive account of Einstein's ideas aids us in grasping the constituents of our universe, research of Alan Turing's and Edsger Dijkstra's numerous writings helps crystallize some of the most important ideas underlying our digital society.

 - E.G. Daylight, Turing Tales, Lonely Scholar, December 2016.

 - E. Berkers, E.G. Daylight, De Geest van de computer: Een geschiedenis van software in Nederland, Stichting Historie der Techniek – Uitgeverij Matrijs, October 2016.